 Plantar warts tend to be stubborn, and trying to treat them by yourself can result in scarring and other skin damage.
 As such, it is best to prevent contracting a wart in the first place.

-Here are some tips to avoid acquiring or spreading warts:
+How to avoid acquiring or spreading warts:

 - Make sure to keep your feet clean and dry.